 As we mentioned above, all three of these scanners offer extensive diagnostic and repair functions.
-The big difference between the three is not necessarily which features they offer but robust those features are
+The big difference between the three is not necessarily which features they offer.

 As an example, all three of these scan tools offer key programming.
 However, the DS808 has limited IMMO programming and reading capabilities compared to the MS906 or MP808.
 It’s a similar story when it comes to battery maintenance.
-Across the board, the MP906 has the most feature options, the DS808 has the least, and the MP808 is somewhere in the middle.
+The MP906 has the most feature options across the board, the DS808 has the least, and the MP808 is somewhere in the middle.

 Extra Features And Functions

-The Shop Manager and Data Manager features on the Autel MP808, Autel MP906, and Autel DS808 are a very convenient touch for professional garages.
-They make it easy to organize, reference, and print past data reports.
+The Shop Manager and Data Manager feature on the Autel MP808, Autel MP906, and Autel DS808 are a very convenient touch for professional garages.
+They make it easy to organize, reference and print past data reports.

-You can even create customer profiles that save vehicle information, as well as contact information for the customer.
-This makes it quick and easy to diagnose recurring or chronic problems, without the need to waste time sifting through records.
+You can even create customer profiles that save vehicle information and contact information for the customer.
+This makes it quick and easy to diagnose recurring or chronic problems without the need to waste time sifting through records.

 Supported Vehicles Makes